-Related to the previous example, once the CWO's team has been established, everyone believes their pet project or activity should be and will be prioritized and implemented by this team.
-This is not feasible given the limited time, attention, and resources available; it is not an effective path to organizational change, either.
-As would any CWO, you will inevitably face criticism as a result of this, and it is important to have “thick skin” in this regard.
+Much like thinking the CWO's center is the complaint department, people tend to believe their pet project or activity should be and will be prioritized for implementation by the CWO's team.
+This is not feasible given the limited time, attention, and resources available; it is not a successful path to organizational change, either.
+You will inevitably face criticism as a result of this, and it is helpful to have “thick skin” in this regard.

 Becoming a personal resilience officer rather than the CWO

-Your primary function as CWO is not to create a portfolio of personal resilience and self-care offerings.
-However, because such individual offerings are relatively easy to create and give the illusion of progress, many CWOs initially focus their attention on such activities.
-Although systematic efforts focused on improving efficiency of practice, optimizing workflows, evolving leadership behavior, and addressing problems with the organizational culture take more time, they are the initiatives that will ultimately result in greater impact.
-It is thus important to invest the energy necessary to launch such efforts rather than focusing exclusively on personal resilience offerings or devoting the majority of your energy to individual-focused initiatives.
+Your primary function as CWO is not to develop a portfolio of personal resilience and self-care offerings.
+However, because such individual offerings are relatively easy to make and give the illusion of progress, many CWOs initially devote attention to such activities.
+Although systematic efforts focused on improving the efficiency of practice, optimizing workflows, evolving leadership behavior, and addressing problems with the organizational culture take more time, they are the initiatives that will ultimately result in a more significant impact.
+It is thus imperative to invest the energy necessary to launch such efforts rather than focusing exclusively on personal resilience offerings or devoting the majority of your energy to initiatives targeted to individuals.

 Failing to develop a robust communication arm

-A final pitfall is failing to build the infrastructure to facilitate bidirectional communication between the program and the physicians in the organization.
-Even when a CWO and team are effectively executing their strategic plan and making progress on multiple fronts, it is challenging to keep physicians across the organization informed of these efforts.
-Developing an infrastructure to disseminate updates on these efforts is important and should be one initial focus area for your team.
-It is also important to build in channels for physicians across the enterprise to share feedback with you and other organizational leaders.
-A multi-faceted communication strategy is typically needed to reach physicians across the organization.
+Failure to build the infrastructure to facilitate bidirectional communication between the CWO's program and the physicians in the organization can be consequential.
+Even when a CWO and their team are effectively executing their strategic plan and making progress on multiple fronts, it is challenging to keep physicians across the organization informed of these efforts.
+Poor communication could lead physicians and the organization to perceive the CWO as ineffectual, and the CWO may miss valuable opportunities to foster organization-wide well-being.

 A CWO is a unique and vital leadership position within a health care organization.
-Using an established “road map” to success can help new CWOs navigate this new territory.
+Using an established road map to success can help recently-appointed CWOs navigate this new territory.

 Establish a strong internal team as well as liaisons within the organization.

-The CWO cannot be held responsible for the burnout scores of the organization, but should be responsible for providing education, advocacy, and leadership, and for developing a strategy to guide the organization.
+Do not hold the CWO responsible for the burnout scores of the organization.
+Instead, the CWO should be responsible for providing education, advocacy, and leadership, and for developing a strategy to guide the organization toward improved well-being.